practicalli/clojure/concepts/features.md

 ** Input & output with functional programming
-- other fp languages like haskel & Scala use monads to encapsulate data changes whilst appearing stateless to the rest of the program - monads allow us to sneak in impure code into the context of pure code.
+- other fp languages like Haskell & Scala use monads to encapsulate data changes whilst appearing stateless to the rest of the program - monads allow us to sneak in impure code into the context of pure code.
 - Clojure doesnt try and enforce functional purity, so any function can include impure code
 - most functions should be pure though or you loose the benefits of functional programming
 - Clojure encourages minimal state changes / mutable state - so its up to the developer to keep the ratio of mutalble data small